klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 }
 ```

-As you can see, the serializer is unsafely used to deserialize an expected Desert object.
+As observable, the serializer is unsafely used to deserialize an expected Desert object.
 However, the type definition on the deserializer doesn't forbid the deserialization of unknown objects, as `JavaScriptSerializer` doesn't perform any kind of whitelisting or object inspection.
-As such, like we previously explained, the `RCE` class can be used as a valid gadget, triggering a remote command execution during the deserialization process.
+As such, like previously explained, the `RCE` class can be used as a valid gadget, triggering a remote command execution during the deserialization process.

 To build a successful payload, the following code can be used: